Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

 ## Step 6.
 Clipped Surrogate Objective

-KL-divergence in not the only possible mechanism to control the drift of $\pi_{\theta}(y|x)$ from initial policy. **Clipped Surrogate Objective** aims to prevent extreme updates during gradient descent instead of imposing global regularization.
+KL-divergence in not the only possible mechanism to control the drift of $\pi_{\theta}(y\vert x)$ from initial policy. **Clipped Surrogate Objective** aims to prevent extreme updates during gradient descent instead of imposing global regularization.

 The idea is as follows.
 As we maximize